msmock/pitch-js/README.md

+# pitch-js
 This fork is a plain javascript version of the original typescript library `basic-pitch-ts` with additional comments, api and tests.
 Its intended to be used in a jazz guitar training tool.

 Basic Pitch is a Typescript library for Automatic Music Transcription (AMT), using lightweight neural network developed by [Spotify's Audio Intelligence Lab](https://research.atspotify.com/audio-intelligence/).

 Provide a compatible audio file and basic-pitch will generate a MIDI file, complete with pitch bends.
 Basic pitch is instrument-agnostic and supports polyphonic instruments, so you can freely enjoy transcription of all your favorite music.
 Basic pitch works best on one instrument at a time.

+Note:
+- this fork is still under construction and currently not fully operational.

 ## Usage
 TODO: Update